lfoppiano/supercon2/docs/readme.md

 | status | obsolete | The record is obsolete, a new record supersedes it and the new record will point to the old (if we assume that a correction will create new record) |
 | status | empty | The record does not contains any information (when the document does not have any link)

-However the flags should be used in pair and the state change is illustrate as follows:
+However, the flags should be used in pair and the state change is illustrate as follows:

 ![](images/status-flags-schema.png)